-On 5/4/20 we are reopening clinics to non-urgent visits and procedures with a phased and graded approach emphasizing social distancing practices and meticulous hygiene to minimize the spread of COVID-19.
+We have reopened clinics to non-urgent visits and procedures with a cautious and controlled approach emphasizing social distancing practices and meticulous hygiene to minimize the spread of COVID-19.
 These policies are based on guidelines mandated by the Texas Medical Board and local healthcare authorities.

 The official protocol is as follows:

 Upon entry to the clinic, all patients and visitors will be asked exposure related questions and have their temperature screened.
 If there is positive exposure or a fever you will be asked to contact your doctor and receive appropriate clearance prior to having your appointment rescheduled at least two weeks in the future.

 Patients and visitors entering the clinic will be given a face mask if they do not already have one and will be asked to use hand sanitizer upon entry to the clinic.